asrenninger/philamonitor/documentation/exploration.md

 ![](https://raw.githubusercontent.com/asrenninger/philamonitor/master/viz/split.png)

-We can start by looking at which points of interest were most popular in the beginning of the year and how that is changed in recent months.
+We also look at which points of interest were most popular in the beginning of the year and how that is changed in recent months.
 The table below shows just that, alongside a map that generally conveys that distribution locations across Philadelphia.